2021 Mentorship Press Release

 Washington, DC — The We Need Diverse Books (WNDB) Mentorship committee is pleased to announce the program’s sixth consecutive year.
 Starting October 1, upcoming writers and artists will get the chance to apply for one of 15 year-long mentorships in four different categories.
 The program has awarded mentorships to 48 diverse authors and illustrators since 2015.

 In 2021, the program will grow from ten to fifteen mentorships given, spread out across four categories: picture book text, illustration, middle grade, and young adult.
-The 2021 mentors are an award-winning and bestselling lineup of children’s book creators including Nicola Yoon, Cynthia Leitich Smith, Dhonielle Clayton, David LaRochelle, Rajani LaRocca, Meg Medina, Alan Gratz, Baptiste Paul, Erin Entrada Kelly, Mike Curato, Andrea J. Loney, Anna-Marie McLemore, Higgins Bond, and Elizabeth Zunon.
+The 2021 mentors are an award-winning and bestselling lineup of children’s book creators including Nicola Yoon, Cynthia Leitich Smith, Dhonielle Clayton, David LaRochelle, Rajani LaRocca, Meg Medina, Alan Gratz, Baptiste Paul, Erin Entrada Kelly, Gary Schmidt, Mike Curato, Andrea J. Loney, Anna-Marie McLemore, Higgins Bond, and Elizabeth Zunon.

 Many of the Mentorship Program’s finalists and mentees have gone on to sign with agents and get book deals: Shirley Ng-Benitez, a 2020 finalist, signed with Ammi-Joan Paquette through her mentorship finalist status; 2019 mentee Angeline Boulley sold her middle grade debut novel in a 12-bidder auction; and 2019 mentee Diana Ma’s debut YA, Heiress Apparently, releases December 1 from Amulet books—to name just a few.